lucasreisbr/SaasRunsite/README.md

 1 - Change documents extention from asp. to html to view in your browser.
 For exemplo index.asp to index.html

-2 - Retire this part case it's serves only to asp. extetion.
+2 - Retire this part cause it's serves only to asp. extetion.
 <%
 OpenConn
 Set rs = Server.CreateObject("ADODB.Recordset")